enterstudio/suman/README.md

 <div> ✓ execute tests written in <b style="color:purple">any</b> language, use write TAP to stdout</div>
 <div> ✓ only <b style="color:purple">18mbs </b> on filesystem as npm install -D</div>
 <div> ✓ works with <b style="color:purple"> Selenium </b> (use selenium-webdriver, wd, or webdriver.io)</div>
+<div> ✓ Complete control => Everything in Suman is parallelizable, but you *can* run unit tests all in the same process for speed, as needed. </div>

 </p>

+For more detailed feature explanations, see below.

 ---

-## &#9658; Documentation
+# &#9658; <ul> Documentation </ul>

  >   Suman documentation => [sumanjs.org](http://sumanjs.github.io "Suman Docs")

  ---

-#  Suman is a singular test runner focused on Node.js, but is generic and robust so that it is also language agnostic
+##  Suman is a singular test runner focused on Node.js and front-end JavaScript,
+## but is both generic and robust so that it can run tests in any runtime or language

 Suman is written with Node.js, and is focused testing Node.js code, but can run tests written in any language, not just JavaScript.
-This is because it can run tests in child processes and collect results using TAP (Test Anything Protocol).
+This is because it can run tests in child processes and collect results using TAP (Test Anything Protocol, via stdout), IPC, or websockets.

 Suman can run a test in any language which exposes a script with a hashbang or a binary entrypoint file (e.g. Golang or C).
 To run Java tests, where Java does not compile to binary and where you cannot put a hashbang in a .class file, you would need to call Java from a shell script.

 It is designed for maximum test performance, via careful parallelization at every juncture in the testing process/pipeline.

-## If your team is interested in speeding up your testing cycle, Suman is the absolute right place to look for answers.

-# Some Math
+# A simple mathematical equation:

 ##  Suman = ( AVA + Mocha + Lab )

-Suman uses several intelligent pieces of setup:

-Global installations of Suman simply look for local installations to run.
-This prevents any potential conflicts if there is a difference between the global/local module versions.

-If you use NVM and switch between Node.js versions, you can use a bash script (provided by SumanJS) which will denecessitate the need for any global installations of Suman at all.

-Suman is designed to interop well with the most common libraries in the ecosystem for handling asynchronous code.

 ---